top of page

 Frederica Wilson

-Ms. Frederica WILSON, US Congresswoman from Florida
+Ms. Frederica WILSON, U.S. Congresswoman from Florida

 "My generation does not have all the answers, and it is critical for the future of our democracy that we empower our youth and give them the resources they need to raise their voice.
 It began with [the Centre] building connections, working hard, and involving yourselves even when no one asked you to."